 Step 3: Choose your objective

-When choosing the promotion objective, you get to determine where the ad will send people to — your profile, website, or direct messages.
+For each Instagram promotion, you need to determine where the ad will send people to — your profile, website, or direct messages.

-If you want to generate more user engagement on your account, it’s best to go with the Your Profile option.
+If you simply want to generate more user engagement on your Instagram account, it’s best to go with the Your Profile option.

-For online business owners, choosing Your Website allows you to turn the promoted post into a gateway to your business website or eCommerce store.
+If you have a separate website, choosing Your Website allows you to turn the promoted post into a gateway to your website or eCommerce store.

-You can also set up a CTA button like: Learn More, Shop Now, or Watch More.
+You can also set up call-to-action buttons like: Learn More, Shop Now, or Watch More.

-Pro tip — if you don’t have a website yet, use the Zyro Website Builder to create one for free.
+Pro tip — if you don’t have a website yet, use the Zyro Website Builder to create one.

-With our ready-to-use website templates and AI-driven features, you’ll have a professional business website in no time.
+With ready-to-use designer-made templates and AI-driven features, you’ll have a professional website in minutes.
+That’s not an exaggeration.

-This choice is ideal for businesses with customizable products or services as customers are more likely to submit their preferences before making a purchase.
+It’s ideal for businesses with customizable products or services, as customers are more likely to submit their preferences before making a purchase.

 Step 4: Set your target audience

-Instagram provides two ways to define your audience — Automatic and Create Your Own.
+Instagram provides two ways to define your target audience — Automatic and Create Your Own.

-The Automatic option lets the app analyze your followers and reaches out to users with similar profiles and preferences.
+The Automatic option lets the app analyze your followers, and it reaches out to users with similar profiles and preferences.

-For better control over your target market, you can opt for the Create Your Own option and determine the targeted audience groups based on the following metrics:
+For better control over your target audience, you can go for the Create Your Own custom audience option.
+With this, you determine audiences based on the following metrics:

 - Location — target particular regions or local areas within a maximum 30 miles radius